Predictive Maintenance or: Prevention is Better than Cure

 Especially in the pharmaceutical and chemical industries, predictive maintenance is becoming increasingly important as a method for ensuring stable processes and consistent product quality.

-Distinction from Similar Methods
+Distinction from similar methods

 Proactive Maintenance, Preventive Maintenance, and PdM are sometimes used synonymously or confused, but in reality, each approach is different.